kreauniv/comp308/_sources/dispatch.rst.txt

     (define (get obj propname)
       (or (getprop obj propname)
-          (get (or (getprop obj 'super)
+          (get (or (getprop obj 'prototype)
-                   (error 'get "Thing has no super ~a" obj)) propname)))
+                   (error 'get "Thing has no prototype ~a" obj)) propname)))

 We did something interesting there.
-We first try to look up a "super" property of the object, which we expect to be defined to another object.
+We first try to look up a "prototype" property of the object, which we expect to be defined to another object.
 If we find one, we then ask that object for the property.
-If such a "super object" doesn't exist, the ``getprop`` will error out.
-But if it does, it will be as though our object gained the properties of that "super object".
-Now, when getting the property of the "super", we do it recursively so that if that "super" also didn't have that property or method, we look up its "super" and so on until either the property/method is found or it errors out.
+If such a "prototype object" doesn't exist, the ``getprop`` will error out.
+But if it does, it will be as though our object gained the properties of that "prototype object".
+Now, when getting the property of the "prototype", we do it recursively so that if that "prototype" also didn't have that property or method, we look up its "prototype" and so on until either the property/method is found or it errors out.

-Note that we've again left a placeholder for the condition when the "super" of an object cannot be found.
+Note that we've again left a placeholder for the condition when the "prototype" of an object cannot be found.
 We'll return to this choice point later.
 First let's see what this mechanism buys us for our animal farm.

 .. code-block:: racket

-    (putprop! dog1 'super animal)
+    (putprop! dog1 'prototype animal)
-    (putprop! dog2 'super animal)
+    (putprop! dog2 'prototype animal)
-    (putprop! cat1 'super animal)
+    (putprop! cat1 'prototype animal)

     > (get dog1 'num-legs)
     4